Nictiz/Nictiz-R4-zib2020/util/README.md

 The XSLT allows for multiple mappings on one element (combining `.short` and `.definition`, adding multiple `.alias`, adding the right `.mapping.comment`), but testing has been limited.

-## refreshTerminology
+## downloadTerminology

-This folder contains 2 xslt scripts that loop through all resources, find relevant canonicals for ValueSets and systems for CodeSystems and retrieve these terminology resources from ART-DECOR.
-It overwrites previous resolved ValueSets and CodeSystems in the resources/terminology directory.
+This folder contains two xslt scripts that loop through all resources in the `resources` folder, find relevant canonicals for ValueSets and systems for CodeSystems and download these terminology resources from ART-DECOR to `resources/terminology`.

-The *.xsl scripts are runned by selecting the script as XML source for the XSL within Oxygen.
+These scripts are standalone XSL files that operate without an XML source.
+They can be executed by selecting the XSL file as the XML source within Oxygen, or by calling the XSL using Saxon and using the `-it` flag with the name (downloadValueSets and downloadCodeSystems) of the template.